 B Executive Education is conveniently located in the heart of the City of London.
 Bayes Executive We are situated on the second floor of 200 Aldersgate Street, London, EC1A 4HD.
 The building is opposite the Museum of London and close to St Paul’s, Barbican, Farringdon and Moorgate tube stations.

 - Where do I register when I arrive?

 Please report to the North reception on the ground floor upon arrival at the building.

-- Will Cass Business School pay for my transport to and from the airport?
+- Will Bayes Business School pay for my transport to and from the airport?

 Transfers from and to the airport are the responsibility of the individual.

 - Is accommodation included in the programme fee?

 Travel and accommodation is not included in the programme fee.
 It is the responsibility of the applicant to make the necessary travel and accommodation arrangements required to attend the selected programme.